Wey and Godalming Navigations: Management

 After 1677, the shares in the Wey Navigation were split into two moieties, owned initially by Dickenson and by Tindall and Cressey jointly.
 George Langton obtained all of the shares in one moiety by 1699, as both Tindall and Cressey had died, and managed the navigation until 1715.
 Winifred Hodges, who was Dickinson's heir, then managed to obtain joint control, and her shares were sold to Lord Portmore in 1723.
 The Portmores and Langtons continued to manage the navigation into the nineteenth century, but the death of one shareholder had often resulted in those shares being distributed among several heirs.
 This happened again in 1801 when Bennet Langton died, and in 1835 when the third Lord Portmore died.
 The Portmore moiety was obtained by William Stevens II in 1888, and most of the Langton moiety by William Stevens III, his son, in 1911.

 The Stevens family were connected with the navigation from 1812, when the first William Stevens was employed as the lock-keeper at Trigg Lock.
 He moved on to Thames Lock in 1820, and then became the wharfinger at Guildford in 1823.
 He also built up a business as a coal merchant, and was succeeded by his son William Stevens II in 1856.
 William II became general manager of the Godalming Navigation in 1869, and obtained the Portmore shares in 1888.
 On his death two years later, William Stevens III became the manager of both navigations, but sought to ensure ownership by buying up most of the Langton shares.

 The coming of the railways from the 1840s marked the start of decline for many canals.
-The Way and Arun Canal was no exception, and most of its trade had gone by the 1850s.
+The Wey and Arun Canal was no exception, and most of its trade had gone by the 1850s.
 It closed in 1871, and although this had little effect on the Wey Navigation, its effect on the Godalming Navigation was much more severe, as there was little business to sustain it, unlike on the Wey, where the corn mills continued to send their goods by boat.
 Tonnage fell from a peak of 86,003 tons in 1838 through 70,000 tons in 1845 to 24,581 tons in 1890, but the Stevens family fought hard to maintain the navigation, and traffic rose again to over 30,000 tons from 1890 to 1910, with a rise to 51,115 tons in 1918.
-In 1912 Stevens went to court to transfer the powers of the Trustees to his family.
+In 1912 Stevens went to court to transfer the powers of the trustees to his family.
 As well as managing the navigations, the Stevens were also carriers, and their fleet helped to maintain trade at a healthy level between 1918 and 1939.
 The connection via the Thames to the London Docks and the number of corn mills on the river were also factors, as was a steady increase in leisure traffic, which had generated income of £371 as early as 1893.